st8st8/django-oscar-stripe-sca/README.rst

 ===================================

 This is a framework for using Stripe Checkout with a view for being SCA compliant for payments in Europe after September 2019.
-Requires the lastest version of the Python Stripe API (2.27)
+Requires the Python Stripe API (2.27).
+Based in part on django-oscar-stripe and django-oscar-paypal.

 Useful information: